Leica is rumored to announce a new 21mm ASPH f/3.8 lens

 Some Leica distributors were also given a heads up that an updated version of the M9 will be announced later in 2011.
 The changes will be minor (similar to the M8.2) and will probably include a scratch resistant sapphire glass, new finish and some firmware tweaks.

 This entry was posted in Leica Lenses, Leica M9-P. Bookmark the permalink.
-Both comments and trackbacks are currently closed.
+Trackbacks are closed, but you can post a comment.